 - Arrest or conviction record

-Unlike some other law firms, we frequently will represent employment discrimination clients on a contingent fee basis, which means we get paid when you obtain a settlement or verdict.
-This makes pursing legal action more practical and affordable for someone who is no longer employed and struggling to make ends meet.The Impact of Discrimination
+Unlike some other law firms, we frequently will represent employment discrimination clients on a contingent fee basis, which means we get paid from a settlement or verdict obtained on your behalf.
+This makes pursing legal action more practical and affordable for someone who is no longer employed and struggling to make ends meet.Whistleblower Retaliation

 Unlawful discrimination in the workplace can cause great financial and emotional hardship to those affected by it.
 They can suffer from anxiety and depression and feel like their careers have been derailed.
 There is also the added stress of no longer receiving a paycheck.